-382. The Racketeering Defendants refused to identify, investigate and report suspicious orders to the DEA, the Nevada Board of Pharmacy, and the FDA when they became aware of the same despite their actual knowledge of drug diversion rings.
-The Racketeering Defendants refused to identify suspicious orders and diverted drugs despite the DEA issuing final decisions against the Distributor Defendants in 178 registrant actions between 2008 and 2012 and 117 recommended decisions in registrant actions from The Office of Administrative Law Judges.
-These numbers include 76 actions involving orders to show cause and 41 actions involving immediate suspension orders - all for failure to report suspicious orders.
+aware of the same despite their actual knowledge of drug diversion rings.
+The Racketeering Defendants refused to identify suspicious orders and diverted drugs despite the DEA issuing final decisions against the Distributor Defendants in 178 registrant actions between 2008 and 201250 and 117 recommended decisions in registrant actions from The Office of Administrative Law Judges.
+These numbers include 76 actions involving orders to show cause and 41 actions involving immediate suspension orders - all for failure to report suspicious orders.51

 - 383. Defendants' scheme had decision-making structure that was driven by the Manufacturer Defendants and corroborated by the Distributor Defendants.
-The Manufacturer Defendants worked together to control the State and Federal Government's response to the manufacture and distribution of prescription opioids by increasing production quotas through a systematic refusal to maintain effective controls against diversion and to identify suspicious orders and report them to the DEA and State governments, including the State of Nevada. - 384.
+The Manufacturer Defendants worked together to control the State and Federal Government's response to the manufacture and distribution of prescription opioids by increasing production quotas through a systematic refusal to maintain effective controls against diversion and to identify suspicious orders and report them to the DEA and State governments, including within the City of Las Vegas. - 384.
 The Racketeering Defendants also worked together to ensure that the Aggregate Production Quotas, Individual Quotas and Procurement Quotas allowed by the DEA stayed high and to ensure that suspicious orders were not reported to the DEA.
 By not reporting suspicious orders or diversion of prescription opioids, the Racketeering Defendants ensured that the DEA had no basis for refusing to increase, or to decrease, the production quotas for prescription opioids due to diversion of suspicious orders.
 The Racketeering Defendants influenced the DEA production quotas in the following ways: - a.
-The Distributor Defendants assisted the enterprise and the Manufacturer Defendants in their lobbying efforts through the Pain Care Forum; - b.
-The Distributor Defendants invited the participation, oversight and control of the Manufacturer Defendants by including them in the HDA, including on the councils, committees, task forces, and working groups;
+The Distributor Defendants assisted the enterprise and the Manufacturer Defendants in their lobbying efforts through the Pain Care Forum; - The Distributor Defendants invited the participation, oversight and control of the Manufacturer Defendants by including them in the HDA, including on the councils, committees, task forces, and working groups; - The Distributor Defendants provided sales information to the Manufacturer Defendants regarding their prescription opioids, including reports of all opioid prescriptions filled by the Distributor Defendants;

-&lt;sup>51 Evaluation and Inspections Div., Office of the Inspector Gen., U.S. Dep't of Justice, The Drug Enforcement Administration's Adjudication of Registrant Actions 6 (2014), https://oig.justice.gov/reports/2014/e1403.pdf.
-Id.
+50 Evaluation and Inspections Div., Office of the Inspector Gen., U.S. Dep't of Justice, The Drug Enforcement Administration's Adjudication of Registrant Actions 6 (2014), https://oig.justice.gov/reports/2014/e1403.pdf.
+51 Id.